India carefully monitors developments along its border areas: MEA | Law-Order

 - India

-The comments by External Affairs Ministry Spokesperson Arindam Bagchi came in response to remarks by an American military commander that some of the defense infrastructures that China is creating near its border with India in Ladakh is ''alarming''.

-''The government is committed to and takes all adequate and appropriate measures to safeguard territorial integrity and sovereignty as the developments in recent years have clearly demonstrated,'' Bagchi said at a media briefing.
+''The government is committed to and takes all adequate and appropriate measures to safeguard territorial integrity and sovereignty as the developments in recent years have clearly demonstrated,'' Bagchi said.

-He said the government of India has taken various measures in recent years to develop infrastructure along the border areas to not only meet India's strategic and security requirements but also facilitate the economic developments of the areas.
+''The government of India has taken various measures in recent years to develop infrastructure along the border areas to not only meet India's strategic and security requirements but also facilitate the economic development of these areas,'' he said.

-US Army's Pacific Commanding General Charles A Flynn on Wednesday talked about the infrastructure development by China along its borders with India in the Ladakh sector, and called the Chinese activities in that region as ''eye-opening''.

-''As far as the current situation (in eastern Ladakh) is concerned, we have maintained continuous communication with the Chinese side both through diplomatic and military channels,'' Bagchi said.
+About the current situation in eastern Ladakh, Bagchi referred to a decision by the two sides last week to hold the next round of round Senior Commanders' meeting at an early date.
+The decision was taken at a virtual meeting of the Working Mechanism for Consultation and Coordination (WMCC) on the India-China Border Affairs. ''Our expectation is that in these talks, the Chinese side will work with the Indian side to reach a mutually acceptable solution for the remaining issues given that both sides also agreed that prolongation of existing situation is not in the interest of either side or overall relations,'' he said.

+''We have always maintained that restoration of normalcy will obviously require restoration of peace and tranquillity along the LAC (Line of Actual Control) which had been disturbed by the Chinese actions in 2020,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)